Skip to navigation Skip to content

 • explain the action required to correct the error

-• include any relevant reference material that supports the action, such as Operational Blueprint details (if available)
+• include any relevant reference material that supports the action, such as Operational Blueprint

 Analysing errors

-• issues relating to environmental factors, and
+• identify any possible areas for development, gaps in business rules, issues relating to environmental factors, system faults and limitations

 Correction of errors